Enter Your Details Below to Receive Your FREE Proposal Process Strategy Cheat Sheet.

 Super-smart resources to help you win

 Federal government requests for proposal (RFPs) are in a different ball game no matter your experience as proposal writer.
 Federal government RFPs are usually always harder to read with complex jargon and legal terminology layered in nearly every single section.
-Proposal teams can use the below federal proposal writing tips (and a bonus tip) to respond well to a federal government RFP and be compliant.
+Proposal teams can use RFP software and the below federal proposal writing tips (and a bonus tip) to respond well to a federal government RFP and be compliant.

 Tip 1: Know what is in each section